 Use Orange Peels

 If you are still thinking about how to stop cats pooping in your garden naturally, then using orange peels can be a good solution.
-Cats are not fond of orange peels, and they would just get irritated from their smell.
+Cats are not fond of orange peels, and they would just get irritated by their smell.

 Simply place them around the perimeter of your garden, and they will go away.
 You can also use other citrus fruit peels and have them in your garden.
 So, you don’t have to throw away those citrus peels after squeezing the juice out of them; you just have to sprinkle them in your garden.